cerebral-legacy/cerebral-website/app/markdown/modals.md

 So our component here is the modal to be displayed.
 It will receive two props from our *ModalsController* and that is `userId` and `index`.
 So lets see how this will work.

 First of all, somewhere in our application we trigger a user modal.
 And this is the important thing.
-We want to be trigger any modal from anywhere in our app:
+We want to trigger any modal from anywhere in our app:

 ```javascript
 this.props.signals.modalOpened({type: 'user', props: {userId: '123'}})